leoloso/gatowebsites/content/docs/guides/resources/graphql-clients.md

 ---
 title: GraphQL clients
-metaDesc: This is a compilation and overview of some of the most popular clients to interact with GraphQL.
+description: This is a compilation and overview of some of the most popular clients to interact with GraphQL.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 200
 ---